PX4/PX4-user_guide/en/complete_vehicles/px4_vision_kit.md

 The first three steps of [Fly the Drone (with avoidance)](#fly_drone) explain how to boot the companion computer.

-In summary, you just insert the provided USB stick into the *UP Core* USB1 port, and then power the vehicle using a 4S battery.
+In summary, you just insert the provided USB stick into the *UP Core* port labeled `USB1`, and then power the vehicle using a 4S battery.
 The USB stick contains a bootable *Ubuntu Linux 18.04* image with PX4 Avoidance software included, which automatically runs the *local planner* for object avoidance and collision prevention on startup.

 The avoidance system will be up and running after about 2.5 minutes.